-Figure 12.38: First Interstate World Center, Los Angeles, California

-First Interstate World Center, Los Angeles, California is an example of Vertical architecture which is not suited for California because there are many faults beneath resulting in very high seismic risk.
+Figure 12.38: First Interstate World Center.
+Los Angeles, California First Interstate World Center, Los Angeles, California is an example of Vertical architecture which is not suited for California because there are many faults beneath resulting in very high seismic risk.
 But commitment to preserve historic architecture and desire to have a landmark city centre was rationale behind this project.
-It is seismic designed for resistance magnitude 8.3 on the Richter scale.
+It is designed for seismic resistance of magnitude 8.3 on the Richter scale.